LijiAlex/FinanceComplaintClassification/README.md

 * Create transformed issue column using IDF
 * Apply vector assembler on all transformed columns
 * Apply standard scalar to assembled column
+* Transformed file will contain only the Scaled and Assembled columns and target feature.